-All historical and site investigation information should be provided in AGS Format and made available to the pipe jacking contractor, to enable an accurate assessment of the techniques required to execute the work.
+All historical and site investigation information should be provided to the pipe jacking contractor in AGS Format to enable an accurate assessment of the techniques required to execute the work.
 If the route of the tunnel is varied after the completion of the site investigation, then the need for further boreholes must be reviewed to ensure that the information provided is still relevant to the revised route.
 Additional information may also be required as a result of the findings from the initial investigation.